Tutorial - Integrate STAAD.Pro

 You have some experience with STAAD.Pro

-Before using the OpenSTAAD API in Python, ensure you have pywin32 and comtypes installed in your main Python development environment.
-If they are not installed, you can add them using pip:
+Before using the OpenSTAAD API in Python, ensure you have the official Bentley openstaadpy package installed in your main Python development environment.
+If it is not installed, you can add it using pip:

 Create a new VIKTOR app